jaredcdavis/shellpool/PLATFORMS.md

 use both stderr and stdout to function.
 It is probably not too difficult to rework this to avoid needing stderr.)

-Shellpool has not yet been tested on MacOS, but it will likely be very easy to port to this system and I expect to work on this soon.

 It would likely be very easy to port shellpool to other Unix-like operating systems that can run supported Lisps.
 I would welcome patches that provide or improve support for particular Lisps or operating systems, or for adding